-The chapters in this report utilize all collection methods from SecurityCenter Continuous View (CV).
-By using data from Nessus and PVS, the elements are able to identify systems capable of remote access.
-Nessus detects installed software, browser plugins, and other artifacts indicative of desktop control software to identify systems with remote access capabilities.
-PVS monitors network traffic to identify vulnerabilities and perform host, application, and operating system discovery using advanced packet analysis.
-LCE is used to log PVS events and track other remote access related events.
-One element uses the destination port filter, which shows common ports used for several protocols related to remote access to identify possible remote access activity.
-The traffic could be related to legitimate remote access, but should be investigated and monitored to determine whether malicious activity is occurring.
+The content in this report leverages all collection methods from Tenable SecurityCenter Continuous View (CV).
+By using Tenable Nessus and the Tenable Passive Vulnerability Scanner (PVS), the components are able to identify systems capable of remote access.
+Nessus looks for installed software, browser plugins, and other artifacts pointing to desktop control software to identify systems with remote access capabilities.
+PVS passively monitors network traffic to identify vulnerabilities and perform host, application, and operating system discovery using advanced packet analysis.

-The report is available in the SecurityCenter Feed, a comprehensive collection of dashboards, reports, Assurance Report Cards, and assets.
-The report can be easily located in the SecurityCenter Feed under the category Threat Detection and Vulnerability Assessments.
+This report is available in the SecurityCenter Feed, a comprehensive collection of dashboards, reports, Assurance Report Cards, and assets.
+The report can be easily located in the SecurityCenter Feed under the category Threat Detection & Vulnerability Assessments.
 The report requirements are:

-The following chapters are included in this report:
+The following chapters are included within this report: